 On June 6, 1944, American, British, and Canadian forces stormed the heavily defended beaches of Normandy, France, signaling the doom of the Third Reich.
 This amphibious landing would not have happened, at least not successfully, without the following piece of allied equipment and weapons.
 Here we list 10 of those items we think are most important to the success of the operation.
-What other gear do you think should be added to the list?

 10. Bangalore Torpedo.

 This simple item is a metal pipe filled with explosives that can be attached in multiple sections to clear barbed wire obstacles and minefields.
 Invented by the British Army in 1912, these saw extensive use on D-Day, especially by the US Army.
 Without them, soldiers would be shot to pieces as they tried to fumble their way through barbed wire or blown to bits as they went through mine fields.
 (Or shot to pieces as they slowly made their way through mine fields.)
 Cracked fact: These are still in use today by the US Army and US Marine Corps and were used in Iraq and Afghanistan.

 The American forces used the M-1 Garand, the only semi-automatic rifle used at Normandy, providing 8 shots and rapid reload capability.
 The British forces used the Lee-Enfield (SMLE) which was a bolt action rifle like the German Mauser K-98, but the SMLE carried 10 rounds to the Mauser’s 5.
 These great rifles gave the allied infantrymen a distinct edge over their Nazi counterparts.

 Widespread issuing of wristwatches was critical to the timing of various bombardments and events to keep things synchronized and avoid killing friendly troops.
 Timing explosives, reporting on time and accurately logging events were all dependent on accurate time keeping.